dawit3000/OCA/README.md

 strategic flexibility — allowing administrators to favor cost-saving, faculty retention, or a balanced approach.

-# 🔑 Key Features
+# 🔑 Key Features/ How it works

-- Upload a teaching schedule in `.csv` format from:
+- Upload your institution’s teaching schedule: a `.csv` file with scheduled courses, instructor names, credit hours, and enrollments.
+  This file could be from
   - a local data folder, or
   - a URL pointing to such file
+- The uploaded file must include the following exact column names as minimal requirement:
+  - INSTRUCTOR — Instructor name
+  - SUBJ — Name of course (e.g. MATH 1111 or ENGL 2111-02)
+  - HRS — Credit hours
+  - ENRLD — Enrollment
 - Optionally filter courses by:
   - Subject
   - Instructor
   - College
   - Department
   - Program
-- Specify institutional compensation policies:
+- Set Institutional Policy Parameters:
   - Pay rate per qualified credit hour
   - Regular teaching load (in credit hours)
-  - Minimum and maximum enrollment for proration
+  - Minimum and maximum enrollment thresholds for proration
     - For no proration, set both L and U to 1
-- Select a compensation strategy via slider:
+- Select a compensation strategy via slider: use the slider to choose between institution-favored, instructor-favored, or blended strategy.
   - **Favor Institution** – prioritizes cost savings
   - **Favor Faculty** – prioritizes fairness
   - **Blend** – weighted average between the two extremes
-- Option to compare all strategies in the output
+- Option to compare all strategies in the output.
+The app calculates and displays instructor-level pay by strategy, with comparison charts and summaries.
 - Visualize compensation differences with a comparison chart

-# 🧪 How It Works

-1.  **Upload Input Data**
-    A `.csv` file with scheduled courses, instructor names, credit hours, and enrollments.

-2.  **Apply Filters (Optional)**
-    Filter down to specific departments, instructors, or programs for focused analysis.

-3.  **Set Institutional Policy Parameters**
-    Define standard teaching load, pay rate, and enrollment thresholds for proration.

-4.  **Select Strategy**
-    Use the slider to choose between institution-favored, instructor-favored, or blended strategy.

-5.  **View Output**
-    The app calculates and displays instructor-level pay by strategy, with comparison charts and summaries.

 # 📸 Screenshot – UI for Left Panel